 Japan Nuclear Crisis Raises Doubts In France

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Unidentified Woman #1: (Speaking foreign language).

-That is an amazing change of tone for the French nuclear industry, says Yves Cochet, a parliamentarian with the Green Party.
+ELEANOR BEARDSLEY: That is an amazing change of tone for the French nuclear industry, says Yves Cochet, a parliamentarian with the Green Party.

-For decades, politicians from across the political mainstream have supported nuclear power.
+BEARDSLEY: For decades, politicians from across the political mainstream have supported nuclear power.
 And that's why it has been so difficult for the French to be against nuclear energy, says Bernard Laponche, a nuclear physicist who once worked on French reactors.

 BEARDSLEY: President Nicolas Sarkozy promised France would draw the necessary lessons from the Japanese disaster.

-President NICOLAS SARKOZY (France): (Speaking foreign language).
+NICOLAS SARKOZY: (Speaking foreign language).

 BEARDSLEY: He called for stress tests at all 58 of the country's nuclear reactors.
 But Sarkozy said France would continue to rely on nuclear energy, calling it a pillar of the country's energy policy.

-Mr. BERTRAND BARRE: Is nuclear power safe?
+BERTRAND BARRE: Is nuclear power safe?
 There is no answer to that blunt question.

 BEARDSLEY: That's Bertrand Barre, a consultant with French nuclear reactor builder Areva.

-Mr. BARRE: Are we doing what's needed to make nuclear power safe?
+BARRE: Are we doing what's needed to make nuclear power safe?
 And the answer is: Indeed, when moving from generation two to generation three, we are increasing a lot the safety of nuclear plants.

-Many people in Nogent sur Seine, like Arlette Mayer, say the plant has been good for the town, providing jobs and income.
+BEARDSLEY: Many people in Nogent sur Seine, like Arlette Mayer, say the plant has been good for the town, providing jobs and income.

-Ms. ARLETTE MAYER: (Speaking foreign language)
+ARLETTE MAYER: (Speaking foreign language)

-Unidentified Man #2: (Speaking foreign language)
+BEARDSLEY: Unidentified Man #2: (Speaking foreign language)

-For NPR News, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR news, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.